DevOlabode/DevOlabode/README.md

 **Database:** MongoDB
 **Other:** REST APIs, Authentication, EJS

-*Optional:* Familiar with Git/GitHub, Deployment, and Testing.
+- Familiar with Git/GitHub, Deployment, and Testing.

 ---